stang149/3601-S16-lab5_json-data-processing/README.md

 - Move the ``seed.js`` file into your config directory, overwriting the default one.
 - **Make sure that your .gitignore contains the .idea, /server/config/environment/production.js, etc. Use past .gitignore for reference.**
 - Once you have checked your .gitignore, add all the appropriate generated files to the repository and commit.

+> Protip: You can add all the files at once by right-clicking the top directory for the project, going to Git>, selecting Add. (or ctrl+alt+A).

 - You will be using a local test database (like in Lab 4).
 You will also be given read-only access to the customer's database for testing.

 ## Using the generator to create your project